 Alternatively, you can change your Microsoft account password from your console by following the steps at Change your Microsoft account password.

-Note If your downloaded Xbox Live profile doesn’t require a password at sign in (the Remember Password option is turned on), changing your Microsoft account password won’t prevent someone from signing into your Xbox Live profile.
+Note If your downloaded Xbox Live profile doesn’t require a password at sign in (the Remember Password option is turned on), changing your Microsoft account password won’t prevent someone from signing in to your Xbox Live profile.
 In this case, you need to complete the next step.

 Step 2: Require a password to sign in

 Remove your Microsoft account password so that your Xbox Live profile can’t be accessed from other consoles.
 You can do this: